 Figure 2.
-Distribution of HPAI new outbreaks in poultry, and corresponding subtypes
+Distribution of HPAI new outbreaks in poultry, and corresponding subtypes.

 Figure 3.
 Number of new outbreaks, associated losses, and number of poultry birds vaccinated in response to these outbreaks by geographical region (losses include animals dead and killed and disposed of within outbreaks - they do not include culling around outbreaks; vaccinated poultry birds include animals that were vaccinated as a control measure in response to the outbreaks, they do not include other official vaccination programmes, for which data is reported through the six-monthly reporting channel).

-Events which started before the 3-week period but were reported during the 3-week period (reported through immediate notifications)
+Events which started before the 3-week period but were reported during the 3-week period (reported through immediate notifications) Africa, Americas, Asia, Europe, and Oceania No events reported.
+HPAI in non-poultry New events by world region (reported through immediate notifications) Oceania H7N8 in non-poultry birds: the occurrence of this new strain started in Australia (Australian Capital Territory and New South Wales) on 24 June 2024.
+Africa, Americas, Antarctica, Asia and Europe No new events reported.

-Africa

-A recurrence started in Gabon (Estuaire) on 3 May 2024.

-Americas, Asia, Europe, and Oceania

-No events reported.

-HPAI in non-poultry

-New events by world region (reported through immediate notifications)

-Africa, Americas, Antarctica, Asia, Europe and Oceania

-No new events reported.

 On-going events for which there were new reported outbreaks, by world region (reported through follow-up reports):

 Americas

-H5N1 in mammals
+H5 in non-poultry birds: Peru

-United States of America (dairy cattle)
+H5N1 in non-poultry birds: United States of America H5N1 in mammals: United States of America (bovine)

 Europe

-H5N1 in non-poultry birds
+H5N1 in non-poultry birds: Poland

-France (Clade 2.3.4.4b - Lineage: Fully Eurasian) and Poland

-Africa, Asia, Antarctica and Oceania
+Africa, Asia, Antarctica, and Oceania

 No new outbreaks reported in the on-going events, or no on-going events.

 New outbreaks

-During the period covered by this report, a total of 8 outbreaks in non-poultry birds and mammals were reported through WAHIS by 3 countries (France, Poland, United States of America).
+During the period covered by this report, a total of 14 outbreaks in non-poultry birds and mammals were reported through WAHIS by 4 countries (Australia, Peru, Poland, United States of America).
 Details are presented in Figures 4 and 5.